 2.1.
-Characteristics of adults in a situation of functional illiteracy and how to teach them society, they have to learn writing, reading and communicating.
-Moreover, they have to learn ICT skills.
-These skills are best learned together when they are integrated.
+Characteristics of adults in a situation of functional illiteracy and how to teach them

 Functional illiteracy is a widespread problem.
 In Europe, there are 55 million adults (16%) between 15 and 65, who have problems understanding and writing simple texts.